New iPhone or iPod

 - start a new sensor (it’s not really new, enter no code, ignore calibration warning)

 - within 5 to 10 minutes, Dexcom app should read the current session and keep going

 - In the Loop app, add CGM with the current transmitter serial number

 - Wait until you have a green loop (may take 15 minutes)

-- IMPORTANT: your COB and IOB will not carry over to your new phone.
-First add back your insulin via Apple Health to the time that the boluses and positive temp basals were recorded on your old phone: Apple Health/Insulin Delivery/Add Data.
+- If your COB and IOB show up as blank, you can go open loop for 3 to 6 hours or add back your insulin via Apple Health to the time that the boluses and positive temp basals were recorded on your old phone: Apple Health/Insulin Delivery/Add Data.
 Wait about 5 minutes for that insulin to show up in Loop as Active Insulin.
 Finally, add the Carbohydrates to Loop by entering them in your Add Carb Entry screen by rolling back the Date/Time wheel to the time of the original entry(ies).

 - In the Loop app, delete the pump (if using Medtronic) and CGM